Rohith-Datta/failsafe/README.md

 # Failsafe

-Failsafe is a two-part student risk assessment system with a Python FastAPI backend and a React + TypeScript frontend.
-It helps professors track student risk, store assessment results, and lets HODs review departmental professor analytics.
+Failsafe is an AI-powered student risk assessment platform.
+By combining a predictive Machine Learning engine with a modern web architecture (FastAPI + React/TypeScript), it transforms raw student data into actionable insights.
+Professors receive instant risk scores and customized intervention strategies, while HODs gain access to high-level departmental analytics to ensure no student slips through the cracks.

 ## Project overview